romanzdk/tech-demo-python-packaging/README.md

 a repository.

  - `01a_terminal_helloworld_setuptools` - Minimal packaging and installing demo just print "Hello World".
- - `01b_terminal_helloworld_hatch` - Minimal packaing and installing demo using `hatch` as alternative build backend.
+ - `01b_terminal_helloworld_hatch` - Minimal packaging and installing demo using `hatch` as alternative build backend.
  - `02_gui_helloworld` - Introduce the use of dependencies using a GUI to print "Hello World" in a window.
  - `03a_i18n_setuptools` - Using GNU gettext to introduce translation of strings.
  - `03b_i18n_hatch` - Handle GNU gettext translation using `hatch` as alternative build backend.
  - `04_user_and_as_root` - Executable as regular user and administrator ("as root").
- - `05_two_import_packages` - Demonstrate two Import Packages in one Distripution Package and other naming issues.
+ - `05_two_import_packages` - Demonstrate two Import Packages in one Distribution Package and other naming issues.
  - `06_test_coverage` - Measure and report test coverage.
  - `07_multi_coverage` - Combine test coverage measurement of two Distribution Packages into one report.
+ - `08_centralize_meta_data` - Specify project meta data exclusively in ony file.

 # Demo 01 - Simple terminal application

 This minimal demo just printing `Hello World` to the terminal to illustrate basic concepts of modern Python packaging and build-systems.
 The demo comes in two variants differing by the used build-backends `setuptools` and `hatch`.
 The following concepts are covered by this demo:

  - Python Package configuration via `pyproject.toml` ([PEP 621](https://peps.python.org/pep-0621))
  - Use of the ["src layout"](https://packaging.python.org/en/latest/discussions/src-layout-vs-flat-layout/).